tldr-pages/tldr-emacs-extension/README.md

 ## FAQ

 - Can I remove broken placeholders automatically?
-  This can be done via all `tldr-remove-broken-*` actions.
+  This can be done via all `flymake-tldr-lint-remove-broken-*` actions.
 - Can I fix broken placeholders automatically?
-  This can be done via all `tldr-correct-broken-*` actions.
+  This can be done via all `flymake-tldr-lint-correct-broken-*` actions.